-Field dressing an animal in the field means you aren’t going to process and bag up all the separate cuts of meat right there in the field.
-Although you certainly could completely process the deer right there in the field, it is not common practice, and not recommended.
-If you live and hunt in the wild of Alaska that is a different story.
-No matter where you are hunting the idea behind field dressing is to get the animal to cool down as fast a possible.
+Field dressing an animal in the field means you aren’t going to process and bag up all the different cuts of meat right there.
+Although you certainly could completely process the deer right there in the field, it is not common practice and not recommended.
+That is a different story if you live and hunt in the wild of Alaska.
+No matter where you are hunting, the idea behind field dressing is to get the animal to cool down as fast as possible.
 You don’t want the meat to spoil before you can finish processing it.

-The basic premise of field dressing is to rip out all of the guts and expose the valuable meat inside to the cool outdoor temperatures.
-If the meat is exposed to the cooler temperatures it will cool down must faster, because there is less to cool.
+The basic premise of field dressing is to rip out all of the guts and expose the valuable meat inside to cool outdoor temperatures.
+If the meat is exposed to cooler temperatures, it will cool down much faster.
 Field dressing is imperative in the early hunting season when the temperatures may still be a little warm.
 Another perk to doing this is the animal is much lighter to drag out of the woods.
-Especially when you are discarding all of the organs and excess material that you won’t be using anyway.
-All of this adds up to a good 50 pounds or more, so why not do it in the field before you leave?
+Especially when you discard all the organs and excess material, you won’t use anyway.
+All this adds up to 50 pounds or more, so why not do it in the field before you leave?

-Before you ever leave home to hunt you should have a bag with you.
-It should have all the essential tools that you will need during and after the hunt.
-One of those things should be a strong sturdy knife.
+Before leaving home to hunt, you should have a bag with you.
+It should have all the essential tools you need during and after the hunt.
+One of those things should be a strong, sturdy knife.
 A buck knife has a heavy spine and a very sharp edge.
 You may wish to have a whole kit with you, but you really only need one knife.
-The other items that come in the kit can be useful.
+The other items that come in the kit can be helpful.
 This depends on your preference.

-To begin you will want to pull the deer to a hill, it doesn’t need to be a steep hill, just something that will allow the blood to drain away from the caucus.
-This job is messy, why get your boots messy too.
+To begin, you will want to pull the deer to a hill.
+It doesn’t need to be a steep hill, just something that will allow the blood to drain away from the caucus.
+This job is messy.
+Why get your boots dirty too?
 Spread the hind legs of the deer apart and position yourself behind it.
-The body should be laying on its back with the belly facing toward you.
-It may be slightly on the side, but position it so the belly can be easily reached.
+The body should be lying on its back with the belly facing you.
+It may be slightly on the side but set it so the stomach can be easily reached.
 Place the knife at the base of the belly, and make a small incision.
 Be careful not to stab the knife in toward the guts.
-Instead, slice along the base of the belly to create a small incision.
-Puncturing the wrong organ can render the meat completely useless, and foul.
+Instead, slice along the bottom of the abdomen to create a small incision.
+Puncturing the wrong organ can render the meat completely useless and foul.

-After the incision has been made it will be easier to insert the blade into the animal and slowly guide it toward the neck of the animal.
-At this point you are only wanting to separate the skin, to see things inside just a little bit clearly.
-You won’t have exposed the internals yet, but you are close, so be extremely careful to only cut small layers at a time.
+After the incision has been made, it will be easier to insert the blade into the animal and slowly guide it toward the neck of the animal.
+At this point, you only want to separate the skin to see things inside clearer.
+You won’t have exposed the internals yet, but you are close, so be extremely careful to cut small layers at a time.
 Begin to separate the tissue beneath the skin a little at a time.
-At this point you should be at the area of the rib cage.
-You can use the rib cage as a guide to cut a little easier, it is possible but a little difficult to puncture any organs in this area.
-Once you have reached the base of the rib cage you should be extra careful the organs are just behind this area.
-Once you have separated the tissue the force of everything pushing may begin to fall out as you cut further down.
-It is easier if you place your fingers behind this tissue and use them as a guide to pull the tissue away from the organs.
+At this point, you should be at the area of the rib cage.
+Use the rib cage as a guide to cut a little easier.
+It is possible but challenging to puncture any organs in this area.
+Once you have reached the base of the rib cage, you should be extra careful as the organs are just behind this area.
+Once you have separated the tissue, the force of everything pushing may begin to fall out as you cut further down.
+It is easier to place your fingers behind this tissue and use them as a guide to pull the tissue away from the organs.
 Continue cutting all the way back down to the pelvis area.

-Does will have mammary glands and teets that can be cut away.
-They are the tissue that is separate from the rest of the organs and is attached to its teets.
-If a does has recently been nursing the glands behind the teets may somewhat large.
-Remove this by cutting the skin around them, and pulling the whole thing out.
-Toss them to the side.
+Doe’s will have mammary glands and teets that can be cut away.
+They are the tissue separate from the rest of the organs and attached to their teets.
+If a doe has recently been nursing, the glands behind the teets may be somewhat large.
+Remove this by cutting the skin around them and pulling the whole thing out.
+Then, toss them to the side.

 Continue cutting and separating the tissue until you get to the pelvic bone.
-If you have a bone saw with you, you may want to cut through that bone, if you don’t just cut the tissue to open the area more.
-Careful not to cut into the hams simply separate the two.
-The guts should all be hanging out of the body now, with some blood draining with it.
-Try not to step in it as you work.
+If you have a bone saw, you may want to cut through that bone.
+If you don’t, just cut the tissue to open the area more.
+Careful not to cut into the hams; separate the two.
+The guts should all be hanging out of the body now, with some blood draining.
+Try not to step into it as you work.

-Cut away the rectum, and other areas discarding them as you work, While working in this area, take extra precaution to ensure that you don’t puncture any intestines or other organs.
+Cut away the rectum and other areas discarding them as you work.
+While working in this area, take extra precautions to ensure you don’t puncture any intestines or other organs.

-Go back to the base of the ribs, and begin to separate them.
+The next step in learning how to field dress a deer is to go back to the ribs’ base and separate them.
 This is where the sturdy knife comes into play.
-Place the blade of the knife at the base of the rib cage, and force your way through.
+Place the knife’s blade at the bottom of the rib cage, and force your way through.
 Cut each rib bone all the way to the top.
-This will expose the chest cavity, and make cleaning out the chest cavity easier.
+This will expose the chest cavity and make cleaning out the chest cavity easier.